According to an Adelaide newspaper in Australia:

 “A championship team will always beat a team of champions.”
-A young entrepreneur I know put it this way, “I would much rather play on a championship team than on a team of champions.”
-His sport, in college, was basketball.
-He pointed out that if you watch the college teams you can easily tell the championship team.
+A young entrepreneur I know said, “I would much rather play on a championship team than on a team of champions.”
+His sport in college was basketball.
+He pointed out that you can easily tell the championship team if you watch the college teams.
 They are the ones who support each other.
 They seem to know what the other guy is thinking.
-As you watch them, you just get the feeling that the championship team goes out together for a beer after the game.
+As you watch them, you get the feeling that the championship team goes out together for a beer after the game.

 He opined that the professional teams are much the same.
 The playoffs were happening at the time of our discussion and he pointed out the differences in performance in the championship contenders.

 Especially in our (U.S.A.) society, we seem to prize self-reliance.
 That of course is an illusion.
 We depend on other folks for many things we rarely think about or acknowledge.
 Human beings are tribal animals.
 Beyond goods and services, we depend on others to provide a sense of belonging.
 Very few humans can go for long without seeking contact with other humans.

 And on the goods and services side, many folks forget that electricity, water, gas, roads, cars, housing, papers, pencils, pens, computers, etc., are provided by others.
 Unless, of course, we lose one of those services.
 Then we notice.